Professional development for Waldorf teachers and homeschool parents

 Your course also includes painting with Brigitte Bley-Swinston of Green Meadow Waldorf School, music with Jana Hawley of Sunbridge Institute and Green Meadow Waldorf School, and movement with Will Crane.
-Additional subject teacher for music TBA.

 Should you wish to further expand your artistic experience, you may also be interested in registering for Chalkboard Drawings for Class Teachers, our 2-day skills-based workshop.
 If you have not had formal teacher training and want to learn more about the foundations and fundamentals of Waldorf Education, you may wish to take our introductory Waldorf Weekend.
 Both workshops begin the Friday evening immediately following the conclusion of your grades course and run through Sunday afternoon.